ramith-kulal/SudoSolve/README.md

 npm run dev
 ```
 Open the app in your browser at http://localhost:3000.
-## Acknowledgements
+## Acknowledgement

-- Parts of the UI, including buttons and animations, we
-re inspired by design snippets found on CodePen.
+- Parts of the UI, buttons and text animation, are inspired by design snippets found on CodePen.
 Credits go to the original authors for their creative designs.
 ### Screenshots:
 ![Screenshot 2024-11-12 151535](https://github.com/user-attachments/assets/45faddce-a59b-49f9-bbf5-6872a9f00cd9)
 ![Screenshot 2024-11-12 151553](https://github.com/user-attachments/assets/e29cf565-4e9b-4548-b22a-1af4735a065b)